ethnicrise/ethnicrise.github.io/_posts/2019-12-18-black-radical-tradition.md

 authors:
   - name: Robin Kelley
     img: robin-kelley.jpg
     bio: "Robin Kelley is Distinguished Professor and Gary B. Nash Endowed Chair in U.S. History at UCLA.
 His work explores the history of social movements and culture in the U.S., the African Diaspora, and Africa.
-His most recent books include <em>Thelonious Monk: The Life and Times of an American Original</em> (Free Press, 2009) and <em>frica Speaks, America Answers!: Modern Jazz in Revolutionary Times</em> (Harvard UP, 2012)."
+His most recent books include <em>Thelonious Monk: The Life and Times of an American Original</em> (Free Press, 2009) and <em>Africa Speaks, America Answers!: Modern Jazz in Revolutionary Times</em> (Harvard UP, 2012)."
   - name: Laurent Dubois
     img: laurent-dubois.jpg
     bio: "Laurent Dubois is Professor of History and Romance Studies and Director of the Forum for Scholars & Publics at Duke University.
 He is a specialist on the history and culture of the Atlantic world, with a focus on the Caribbean and particularly Haiti.
 His most recent books include <em>Haiti: The Aftershocks of History</em> (Metropolitan Books, 2012), <em>The Banjo: America’s African Instrument</em> (Harvard UP, 2016), and <em>Freedom Roots: Histories from the Caribbean</em> (UNC Press, 2019), co-authored with Richard Turits."
 ---

 Among other fields, <em>The Borders of Dominicanidad</em> resonates in rich ways with the interdisciplinary field of Black Studies, writ globally.
 In the powerful epistolary exchange below, Robin D. G. Kelley (UCLA) and Laurent Dubois (Duke University) respond to a set of guiding questions about the importance of thinking, theorizing, and historicizing race and racial blackness globally, internationally, and transnationally.